GrantCulbertson/kenyon-car-connect/README.md

-Certainly!
-Here's the updated README file with the additional information about Node.js, Express, and the MariaDB database requirement:

----

 # Kenyon Car Connect

 ## Overview

-Kenyon Car Connect is a web-based platform designed to streamline carpooling and ride-sharing for students and staff at Kenyon College.
+Kenyon Car Connect is a web-based platform designed to streamline carpooling and ride-sharing for students at Kenyon College (or anywhere else).
 The platform allows users to connect with one another, organize rides, and reduce their carbon footprint by sharing transportation.

 This project is built using **Node.js** and **Express** for the backend.
 It also requires a **MariaDB** database running on an **Apache2** server for data persistence and management.
 The application leverages [EJS](https://ejs.co/) for templating, JavaScript for interactivity, and CSS for styling.